-New upcoming facilities, like the MUSCAT millimetre camera (built in Cardiff) on the Large Millimetre Telescope (LMT) in Mexico, the Simons Observatory (SO) in Chile (Cardiff is an SO partner Institute) and the ESA Space Infrared Telescope for Cosmology and Astrophysics (SPICA; Negrello is one of the coordinators of the SPICA working group on proto-clusters), just to cite a few, will allow us to extend the detection of forming ellipticals and of dusty proto-clusters out to the highest redshifts and to characterize both existing and new sources.
+New upcoming facilities, like the millimetre cameras MUSCAT (built at CU) and TolTEC (CU is part of the TolTEC consortium) on the Large Millimetre Telescope (LMT) in Mexico, and the Simons Observatory (SO) in Chile (CU is an SO partner Institute), just to cite a few, will allow us to extend the detection of forming ellipticals (several of which will be gravitationally lensed) and of dusty proto-clusters out to the highest redshifts and to characterize both existing and new sources.

 In this project, the student will investigate the formation and evolution of massive ellipticals, and of the cluster core they inhabit, by contributing to the analysis and interpretation of both existing and new data.
 He/she will measure the statistical properties (number counts, luminosity functions, redshift distributions etc.) of dust-obscured galaxies and interpret the results using a physical semi-analytic model developed by our Italian collaborators.
-Currently, the theoretical models are challenged, in particular, by the measured abundance of the highest redshift dust-obscured galaxies.
-In this respect, the student will implement in the model a redshift dependent Initial Mass Function (IMF), and will change the spectral energy distribution (SED) of proto-ellipticals consistently, in order to investigate the effect of a changing IMF on the statistics of the highest redshift proto-ellipticals.
-He/she will also populate dark matter halos in N-body simulations consistently with the output of the equations of the model in order to generate realistic maps of the large scale distribution of proto-ellipticals and proto-clusters.
-He/she will then compare such maps with observations to further constrain the model and will use them to make forecasts for clustering studies with e.g. SPICA.
-During the project the student will also contribute to the writing of follow-up proposals to characterise interesting sources detected with MUSCAT, TolTEC and the Simons Observatory.
+The student will contribute to improving the model, by populating dark matter halos in N-body simulations consistently with the output of the equations of the model in order to generate realistic maps of the large scale distribution of proto-ellipticals and proto-clusters.
+He/she will then compare such maps with observations to further constrain the model and will use them to make forecasts for studies with future instruments/observatories.

 This project will be funded by the STFC.